sangeerthanan/Automated-Medication-Dispenser-with-a-health-monitoring-device-/README.md

-# Health Monitoring Device with a Smart Medibox
+# Health Monitoring Device with a Automated Medication Dispenser

 This repository contains the code and documentation for a **Health Monitoring Device with a Smart Medibox**.
 The system integrates multiple sensors and actuators to monitor patient health, communicate data to a doctor, and manage a medication schedule with alerts and alarms.